|On this page…|

 Always validate model output and residuals to see if the quality of the fit changes after reducing model order.
 If the plot indicates pole-zero cancellations, but reducing model order degrades the fit, then the extra poles probably describe noise.
 In this case, you can choose a different model structure that decouples system dynamics and noise.
 For example, try ARMAX, Output-Error, or Box-Jenkins polynomial model structures with an A or F polynomial of an order equal to that of the number of uncanceled poles.
 For more information about estimating linear polynomial models, see Identifying Input-Output Polynomial Models.

 In addition, you can display a confidence interval for each pole and zero on the plot.
-To learn how to show or hide confidence interval, see How to Plot Model Poles and Zeros Using the GUI.
+To learn how to show or hide confidence interval, see How to Plot Model Poles and Zeros Using the App.